thirumurthis/Learnings/kafka/kafka_Testing_Awaitality_EmbeddedBroker.md

 For example, in the below use case have used Embedded Kafak Broker for testing the external system where the message is sent using the ProducerService, and the ConsumerService will listen for any messages to that topic.

-In the above case the ConsumerService will receive the message any time after the message is sent which might be say within 2 seconds or 5 seonds.
+In the above case the ConsumerService will receive the message any time after the message is sent which might be say within 2 seconds or 5 seconds.
 In this case we can use awaitility dependency `atmost()` to wait for the response.
 For more detailed information refer the [documentation](https://github.com/awaitility/awaitility)

-In this demonstration, created a SpringBoot application which send and consume messages, to and from Kafak broker.
+In this demonstration, created a SpringBoot application which send and consume messages, to and from Kafka broker.

-For integration test, we use Kafak Embedded broker where we use ProducerService and ConsumerService to send and consumer message, wait for the message to be consumed using `Awaitility` dependency.
+For integration test, we use Kafk Embedded broker where we use ProducerService and ConsumerService to send and consumer message, wait for the message to be consumed using `Awaitility` dependency.

 ### Code details
 - Create SpringBoot application with `start.spring.io`, include the `lombok` and `kafka` dependency.